-When it comes to offering health insurance to pastors and clergy, churches with tight budgets may feel like they have no good options.
-Some large independent churches and many denominations offer group health insurance plans, but more and more denominations are dropping coverage for their pastors and smaller independent churches because they simply can’t afford expensive group health insurance premiums.
+When offering health insurance to pastors and clergy, churches with tight budgets may feel like they have no good options.
+Some large independent churches and many denominations offer group health insurance plans, but more and more denominations are dropping healthcare coverage for their pastors and smaller independent churches because they simply can't afford expensive group health insurance premiums.

-If you’re looking for an affordable way to take care of your pastor’s health benefits, however, you have more options than you think.
+If you're looking for an affordable way to take care of your pastor's health benefits, there are more options for churches than you think.

-In this article, we’ll go over three ways you can offer health insurance to your church staff by using:
+In this article, we'll go over three ways to offer your church staff health insurance coverage.

 Option 1: Traditional group health insurance